Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item We demonstrate that negative pairs are still important but one is sufficient for contrastive SSL.
-A simple and effective triplet-based loss is also designed accordingly. \item We propose a novel plug-in random mapping strategy to enforce SSL models to learn under random mappings, and demonstrate that unsupervised representation learning can effectively benefit from incorporating randomness. \item We experimentally demonstrate that our method ROMA achieves a new state-of-the-art accuracy of $79.24\%$ on the ImageNet-100 linear readout benchmark with ResNet-50. \end{itemize}
+Our main contributions of this work are summarized as follows: \begin{itemize} \item We demonstrate that negative pairs are still important but one negative pair is generally sufficient for each positive pair in contrastive SSL, especially on small data.
+A simple and effective triplet-based loss (\textit{Trip}) is designed accordingly to validate this approach. \item We propose a novel plug-and-play random mapping strategy, \textit{ROMA}, to enforce SSL models to learn under random mappings and demonstrate that unsupervised representation learning can effectively benefit from incorporating randomness. \item We experimentally demonstrate that the proposed \textit{Trip-ROMA} achieves new state of the art on both unsupervised representation learning and few-shot learning. \end{itemize}